 The programming language’s name is written in the Black Boys on Mopeds font, created by Jakob Fischer under the nickname Pizzadude.
 The letters are styled in a cartoonish manner and appear as if hand-drawn.
 They are asymmetrical, “bouncy,” with uneven serifs.

 The Scratch logo has long used orange, a color associated with positivity and good mood.
 It symbolizes the ease of learning, as the program is adapted for children.
-Usually, orange is combined only with white, but there are emblems where blue or gray are also added.
+Usually, orange is combined only with white, but some emblems also include blue or gray.